Fubukimaru/asMSX/doc/asmsx.md

 asMSX accepts the following parameters:

-- -z: enable standard Z80 Zilog syntax without having .zilog directive in the code.
+- `-z`: enable standard Z80 Zilog syntax without having .zilog directive in the code.
-- -s: silent mode - suppress messages.
+- `-s`: silent mode - suppress messages.
-- -vv: verbose mode - print more troubleshooting messages.
+- `-vv`: verbose mode - print more troubleshooting messages.

-If you build asMSX from source with YYDEBUG=1, there is one more parameter available:
+If you build asMSX from source with `YYDEBUG=1`, there is one more parameter available:

-- -d: print bison debug messages
+- `-d`: print bison debug messages

 ## 2. Assembly language